AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        cause the reader to leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated).
+   * - ``oiio:reorient``
+     - int
+     - If nonzero, asks libheif to reorient any images (and report them as having Orientation 1).
+If zero, then libheif will not reorient the image and the Orientation metadata will be set to reflect the camera orientation.

 **Configuration settings for HEIF output**